Welcome to

 What Exactly is a ‘Research Chemical’(RC)?
 Plus Other FAQs

 The term “research chemical” (also known as NPS – new/novel psychoactive substances) has been tossed around by the media in recent years, but what exactly does it mean?
-Commonly, a research chemical (referred to from now on as an RC), is an all-encompassing term for almost any compound produced in a laboratory setting – that is, synthetically derived.
+Commonly, a research chemical (also referred to as RCs), is an all-encompassing term for almost any compound produced in a laboratory setting – that is, synthetically derived.
 The term has gained more popularity in recent years, due in part to the fact that more RCs are available now than ever before.

 Although commonly known compounds, such as Lysergic acid diethylamide (LSD), Ketamine, and 3,4-Methylenedioxymethamphetamine (MDMA) could arguably be called RCs since they were made in a laboratory, usually the term applies to those more recently developed (most often within the last 30 years), that are in some ways chemically related to these and other compounds.